 Also, the pouches mounted on the side must never interfere with your access to the holster or other things on the beltline.
 Lastly, see to it that you don’t add many bulky pouches on top of your magazines since it will just interfere with their ease of use and accessibility.

 With all the different designs available right now, you would want to identify your plate carrier’s use-case.
-The slick carrier is perfect for those who work in low profile conditions or people who are searching for an affordable and simple option.
+The LBX Tactical Armatus II Plate Carrier is a low profile plate carrier and offer modularity with different panels depending on your needs.
 This kind of carriers usually have lesser attachments so they are meant for use with modular clip-on panels and chest rigs.

 If you require side armor capability or you are looking for more space for mounting pouches as well as other items, there are also carriers that can meet these needs.
 Ballistic armor plates can be especially heavy at times which is why the carriers may use laser cutting techniques and laminate materials.

-If you are after maximum flexibility, Velocity System SCARAB Light could mount the zipper back panels, chest rigs, and clip-on modular placards.
+If you are after maximum flexibility, the Condor MOPC is a great choice of a plate carrier.
 It enables you to scale your protection level up and down and makes it easy to swap between various configurations based on the weapon system or role.

 Always consider what role the carrier may play in the environment you will be working in.
 While In-depth discussion of particular loadouts is a discussion for another day, various mission sets would change what must get prioritized on your plate carrier.
 The patrol cop building active shooter response kits might want to put additional medical supplies upfront to treat victims in comparison to infantrymen who might want more accessible comms and magazines.